 |Description||The San Juan River in Utah is one of the great river and canyon journeys in America.
 We will travel in rafts piloted by four river guides for a spectacular six days along the remote 84-mile stretch between Bluff and Clay Hills, Utah.
 This trip will include moderate hiking-up to 3 miles round-trip- with longer options possible.
 We will visit unique geologic formations, Native American Indian rock art and ruins and deep canyons.
 We will swim in canyon pools and set up our camps on the banks of the river under some of the clearest night skies in America.
-This is an once-in-a-lifetime adventure in the American Southwest.|
+This is a once-in-a-lifetime adventure in the American Southwest.|

-Launch on river by 10am.
+Launch on river by 10 a.m.
 After breakfast, travel downriver.
 Total Float: 8 miles, hike to archaeological sites: Upper Butler Wash, Big Kachina, and Axe Man.
 Visit River House Ruin and see the Barton Trading Post and San Juan Hill trail.
 Camp at Chinle Wash.

 Hike in the morning to rock art and ruin sites in scenic Chinle Wash including the “Baseball Man” panel made famous in Thief of Time by author, Tony Hillerman.
 Enjoy the variety of geologic formations as we cross the mouth of Comb Wash and visit the Mule Ear Diatreme.
 Float 9 miles to Eight Foot camp for the night.

-Travel down river to John’s Canyon.
-(Total water miles ~ 12 miles).
+Travel downriver to John’s Canyon.
+Total water miles ~ 12 miles).
 Hike to the pool (optional).
 Evening program on biology of canyon.

-After breakfast, raft through legendary grade three Government Rapid, to Slickhorn Gulch (~10 miles), and enjoy the scenic side hike to clear pools carved out of solid limestone.
+Raft through legendary grade three Government Rapid, to Slickhorn Gulch (~10 miles), and enjoy the scenic side hike to clear pools carved out of solid limestone.
 Swim in the pools.
-Continue on to Clay Hills (8 miles), on the river and load up our boats and gear (Total on river float 18 miles).
+Continue on the river to Clay Hills (8 miles), and load up our boats and gear (total on river float 18 miles).
 Travel by group van to Bluff to spend the night at Recapture Lodge.

 |Trip Leader||Roman Laba

-12 Front Street, Schenectady, NY 12305
+22 Front Street, Schenectady, NY 12305